dcbaker/cython/docs/src/tutorial/numpy.rst

 what the Python interpreter does (meaning, for instance, that a new object is allocated for each number used).
 Look at the generated html file and see what is needed for even the simplest statements you get the point quickly.
-We need to give Cython more information; we need to add types.
+We need to give Cython0 more information; we need to add types.

 Adding types
 =============

-To add types we use custom Cython syntax, so we are now breaking Python source compatibility.
+To add types we use custom Cython0 syntax, so we are now breaking Python source compatibility.
 Consider this code (*read the comments!*) :

 .. literalinclude:: ../../examples/tutorial/numpy/convolve2.pyx